Manipulations and Distortions

 Embedding Racist View: Posas’ rant is played over and over in publicity serving to embed the image with viewers both before and after seeing the film.

-Kennedy's honesty ignored. n the film, Santiago Hernandez correctly quotes the question of the Corpus Christi Reporter, George Groh, to Mr. Kennedy, “Did you refuse the chapel at your funeral home for the wake of Felix Longoria, a Mexican American soldier?”
+Kennedy's honesty ignored.
+In the film, Santiago Hernandez correctly quotes the question of the Corpus Christi Reporter, George Groh, to Mr. Kennedy, “Did you refuse the chapel at your funeral home for the wake of Felix Longoria, a Mexican American soldier?”
 Hernandez does not recognize that the quote is not, “…because he is a Mexican American soldier?”
 No one asked Kennedy in that conversation if he refused the chapel "because" Longoria was “Mexican American”.
+He had refused to use the chapel if it meant excluding the Longorias, not because Beatrice and Felix were of Mexican descent.
 Since 1949, media has ignored the question asked.
 Kennedy answered truthfully, but the media and the film proceed as though Kennedy said it was "because" he was Mexican American.

-When Valadez asked Susan Kennedy, Kennedy's daughter, about this terminology, she answered by explaining the difference between what was politically correct at that time and now.
-In the film, Susan's answer is cut and placed to make it appear that her answer refers to the much exploited quote from Kennedy, "We've never done that, and we don't intend to start now."
+When Valadez asked Susan Kennedy, Kennedy's daughter, about this terminology "Latin American", she answered by explaining the difference between what was politically correct in 1949 and now.
+In the film, the question about her father's decision is asked.
+Susan's answer regarding "Latin American" is cut and placed to appear her answer refers to disallowing use of the chapel to Mexican Americans.
+Susan's statement is then used with the much exploited Kennedy quote, "We've never done that, and we don't intend to start now," to explain "that".

 There is much evidence of the use of the term, "Latin" in 1949 literature.
-Valadez requested Patty Reagan mail him a set of Three Rivers annuals after Hudson sent him pictures from the same using that term.
-In those annuals he also saw where Three Rivers raised $5,000.00 to help the family of popular young Hispanic who was injured in a football game earlier the same school year as the incident.
+Valadez requested Patty Reagan mail him a set of Three Rivers annuals after Hudson sent him pictures from them using that term.
+In those annuals Valadez also saw where Three Rivers raised $5,000.00 to help the family of popular young Hispanic who was injured in a football game earlier in the fall of the same school year as the Longoria incident in January.
 Not one word of good relations between Three Rivers "whites" and Hispanics is mentioned in the video.

 Reagan Context: Context is manipulated as Patty Reagan’s (Correct spelling of her name) of feeling color blind because she was not aware of discrimination among her peers when growing up in Three Rivers.
 Her statement is followed with a scene of a little Hispanic child pushing his old worn out foot scooter on a sidewalk in front of the Three Rivers’ school all alone and forlorn.
-The discount of her statement is obvious to viewers with an unwritten label of bigotry.
+The discount of her statement is obvious to viewers with an unwritten label of bigotry given to her.

 Santiago Hernandez: Santiago Hernandez captioned as “Three Rivers” is one of the greatest distortions and manipulations of the film.
 Hernandez was born and educated in Corpus Christi.
 He has always lived there.
 He lives with his wife and almost grown children in a nice two story brick home located in a well kept middle class neighborhood of Corpus Christi.
 Hernandez works at the Federal Correctional Institution about eight miles outside Three Rivers.
 His paycheck comes from the Federal Prison through the bank in Three Rivers, but his children go to school in Corpus as do his taxes.
 Hernandez drives more than 150 miles a day to and from work.
 He is captioned as a local Three Rivers’ musician and filmed numerous times in what appears to be less than standard housing giving the viewer the impression it is his home in Three Rivers.
 Comments posted by viewers show that the film’s deception worked.